Adjusting for covariates in functional fine-mapping

 legend = c("truth", "fSuSiE adjusted", "fSuSiE unadjusted"),

-The adjusted fit tracks the truth on both signals; the unadjusted fit is biased toward the covariate-induced confounding and the recovered curves drift away from the truth.
+The TI-smoothed adjusted-fit curves track the truth on both signals at near-perfect correlation.
+The unadjusted fit is biased toward the covariate-induced confounding and the recovered curves drift away from the truth.

 Scalar traits: OLS adjustment with the FWL correction